 If you’re looking for a good purse for back pain for yourself or just as a good gift for a senior you love, then consider their Jo Jo women’s crossbody bag.
 This robust shoulder bag has a spacious compartment for your essentials, and the shoulder strap is adjustable for customized fitting.
 Only 7.4 oz. in weight, it’s created using recycled materials so you can help save the world while saving your back.

 Ergonomic clutches are proving to be a meeting ground between women looking for a pain-free purse and men wanting a good-sized wallet.
 Carry the essentials you need in the palm of your hand.
 As much as they protect your back, they also protect your identity with a distinct composite metal that blocks out most RFID signals from unauthorized scanning.

-Convenience is further extended with a design that makes it easy to push cards and out, reducing back strain from having to dig into your purse or wallet.
+Convenience is further extended with a design that makes it easy to push cards and out, reducing back strain from having to dig into your purse or wallet with arthritic hands..
 Don’t worry, there’s room for up to a dozen cards, so retail therapy is still easy to do.

 MINICAT RFID Blocking Crossbody Purse Bag

 If you’re looking for small, then this bag is pretty much the end of the road.
 It’s tiny in size, but most women can fit their phone, keys, money, credit cards, and some lipstick without much effort.